NOCSurfaceProcesses/AirSeaFluxCode/docs/users_guide.rst

 The available parameterizations in AirSeaFluxCode provided in order to calculate the momentum, sensible heat and latent heat fluxes are implemented following:

-- [Smith1980]_ as S80: the surface drag coefficient is related to 10m wind speed (u\ :sub:`10`\), surface heat and moisture exchange coefficients are constant.
+- [Smith1980]_ as S80: the surface drag coefficient is related to 10m wind speed (:math:`u_{10}`\), surface heat and moisture exchange coefficients are constant.
 The stability parameterizations are based on the Monin-Obukhov similarity theory for stable and unstable condition which modify the wind, temperature and humidity profiles and derives surface turbulent fluxes in open ocean conditions (valid for wind speeds from 6 to 22 ms\ :sup:`-1`).

 - [Smith1988]_ as S88: is an improvement of the S80 parameterization in the sense that it provides the surface drag coefficient in relation to surface roughness over smooth and viscous surface and otherwise derives surface turbulent fluxes in open ocean conditions as described for S80.

-- [LargePond1981]_, [LargePond1982]_ as LP82: the surface drag coefficient is computed in relation to u\ :sub:`10` and has different parameterization for different ranges of wind speed.
-The heat and moisture exchange coefficients are constant for wind speeds<11ms\ :sup:`-1` and a function of u\ :sub:`10` for wind speeds between 11 and 25ms\ :sup:`-1`.
+- [LargePond1981]_, [LargePond1982]_ as LP82: the surface drag coefficient is computed in relation to :math:`u_{10}` and has different parameterization for different ranges of wind speed.
+The heat and moisture exchange coefficients are constant for wind speeds<11ms\ :sup:`-1` and a function of :math:`u_{10}` for wind speeds between 11 and 25ms\ :sup:`-1`.
 The stability parameterizations are based on the Monin-Obukhov similarity theory for stable and unstable condition.

-- [YellandTaylor1996]_, [Yelland1998]_ as YT96: the surface drag coefficient is a function of u\ :sub:`*`\.
+- [YellandTaylor1996]_, [Yelland1998]_ as YT96: the surface drag coefficient is a function of :math:`u_{*}`\.
 The heat and moisture exchange coefficients are considered constant as in the cases of S80 and S88.

 - [Zeng1998]_ as UA: the drag coefficient is given as a function of roughness length over smooth and viscous surface.
 The parameterization includes the effect of gustiness.
 The heat and moisture exchange coefficients are a function of heat and moisture roughness lengths and are valid in the range of 0.5 and 18 ms\ :sup:`-1`.

-- [LargeYeager2004]_, [LargeYeager2009]_ as NCAR: the surface drag coefficient is computed in relation to wind speed for u\ :sub:`10` \>0.5 ms\ :sup:`-1`.
+- [LargeYeager2004]_, [LargeYeager2009]_ as NCAR: the surface drag coefficient is computed in relation to wind speed for :math:`u_{10}` \>0.5 ms\ :sup:`-1`.
 The heat exchange coefficient is given as a function of the drag coefficient (one for stable and one for unstable conditions) and the moisture exchange coefficient is also a function of the drag coefficient.

 - [Fairall1996]_, [Fairall2003]_, [Edson2013]_ as C30, and C35: is based on data collected from four expeditions in order to improve the drag and exchange coefficients parameterizations relative to surface roughness.
 It includes the effects of "cool skin", and gustiness.
 The effects of waves and sea state are neglected in order to keep the software as simple as possible, without compromising the integrity of the outputs though.